 In my opinion, this strategy is only possible if these factors co-exists.

-- Have a stable job with your employer for good number of years
+- Have a stable job with your employer for a solid number of years

 - Outstanding track record of excellent credit history